 Accreditation Council for Business Schools and Programs

 The Accreditation Council for Business Schools and Programs (ACBSP) is a leading specialized accreditation association that identifies and supports excellence in business education.
 Walden University’s B.S. in Business Administration, Executive Master of Business Administration (EMBA), Master of Business Administration (M.B.A.), Doctor of Business Administration (D.B.A.), and Ph.D. in Management programs are accredited by ACBSP.
-Walden’s B.S. in Accounting, M.S. in Accounting, and M.S. in Accounting and Management programs are also accredited by ACBSP and have earned the organization’s Specialized Accounting Accreditation.
+Walden’s B.S. in Accounting and M.S. in Accounting programs are also accredited by ACBSP and have earned the organization’s Specialized Accounting Accreditation.

 This accreditation reaffirms the quality of Walden’s programs and support services, as well as our commitment to continuous assessment and improvement.
 Earning an ACBSP-accredited degree can benefit you as a business professional by:

 - Helping you build the skills you need to compete and succeed in the global marketplace.